Installing KitOps β

 πͺ Windows KitOps Install β

-- Get the ZIP for your hardware type:
+- Get the ZIP for your CPU architecture:

 - Windows: Intel / AMD, 64-bit